Image Source: www.pixabay.com

-Globalization has brought in a new level of complexity and challenges to the fore in the concept of the Human Resource Management especially in the managing of newer forms of network organizations.
+Globalization has brought in a new level of complexity and challenges to the fore in the concept of the Human Resource Management, especially in the managing of newer forms of network organizations.

 Thus with the new developments taking a precedent, companies have evolved the role of HRM as well as IHRM to meet new requirements.
 IHRM plays a key role in the achievement of a balance between the need for control and coordination of foreign subsidiaries and the need to adapt to local environments.

-However, more than often IHRM seems to suffer a setback in its international ventures due to the lack of understanding and adjustment in the differences of managing employees in the domestic and foreign front.
+However, IHRM seems to suffer a setback in its international ventures more than often due to the lack of understanding and adjustment in the differences of managing employees in the domestic and foreign front.

 The modifications required in making the successful home policies work in the international waters often fail due to the lack of maturity on the part of the HR managers to work out that even minor differences in the host and parent countries lead to major issues resulting in the failure of the entire department.

-IHRM is more complex and this complexity in itself leads to differences between HRM and IHRM.
+IHRM is more complex, and this complexity in itself leads to differences between HRM and IHRM.
 Since IHRM involves international employees, it brings with it a broader range of perspective than the domestic department of HRM.

 IHRM includes activities such as international taxation, coordinating foreign currencies and exchange rates, international relocation, international orientation for the employee posted abroad, etc.

-He needs to understand and take into account the wishes of the family of the executive to relocate to a new country entirely, as well as helping them in adjusting to new culture of the host country.
+He needs to understand and take into account the wishes of the family of the executive to relocate to a new country entirely, as well as helping them in adjusting to a new culture of the host country.

 Children often seem to be the worst hit by the relocation, leaving behind school, friends and adjusting to the alien environment that is thrusted upon them.

-International assignments bring a lot of risk factors especially terrorism in today’s time.
+International assignments bring a lot of risk factors, especially terrorism in today’s time.
 IHRM is therefore loaded with the additional responsibility of the health and safety of the employee.

 Many external factors are involved in the setting of a branch of a country.
-Government regulations about staffing practices in foreign locations, local codes of conduct, influence of local religious groups have to be worked out to ensure a smooth running of the subsidiary as well as the safety of its employees.
+Government regulations about staffing practices in foreign locations, local codes of conduct, the influence of local religious groups have to be worked out to ensure a smooth running of the subsidiary as well as the safety of its employees.